Maki-chan Graphics

 Bit 1 is the digital 8-color flag, used to indicate a legacy screenmode with only 3 bits per pixel.
 I have no example images using this, so I can't verify how exactly it works.

 The image width and height can probably be ignored.
-The MAKI v1 algorithm assumes that all images are full-screen 640x400.
-Larger images are not allowed as defined, and smaller images are padded to full-screen with solid borders.
+The MAKI algorithm requires that all images are full-screen 640x400.
+Larger images are not allowed as defined, and smaller images are in practice always padded to full-screen with solid borders.
 For this reason, the top left corner offset is not really used either.
+(If there are any MAKI images that actually are not standard fullscreen ones, I've never found them.)

 When reading the palette, note that only the top 4 bits are significant.
-By the specification, the bottom nibble must be set to 0 if the top is 0; otherwise, it must be set to $F. So values $10..$FF must get a bitwise OR $0F, and values $00..$0F must get a bitwise AND $F0.
+By the specification, the bottom nibble must be set to 0 if the top is 0; otherwise, it must be set to 0xF.
+So values 0x10..0xFF must get a bitwise OR 0x0F, and values 0x00..0x0F must get a bitwise AND 0xF0.
 (I think for PC98 images specifically, where the palette was limited by hardware to 4 bits per channel, it would be more accurate to copy the top nibble into the bottom, but the visual difference is negligible.)

 OffsetSizeDescription